DIRECTOR / AUTHOR

 Academy of Motion Picture Arts and Sciences member and internationally renowned film editor, story editor, creative/editorial consultant, Ricardo Acosta has been working in the film industry for over 25 years.
 Ricardo moved to Canada from his native Cuba in 1993.
 His keen sense of the human condition has contributed to the making of several award-winning films, including Once Upon a Time in Venezuela (2020) World premiere at Sundance 2020; I am Samuel (2019), World premiere at Hot Docs 2020; The Letter (2019), premiered at IDFA, and The Silence of Others (2018), Winner of Berlinale Audience Award 2018 and GOYA Winner 2019.

-Venezuelan screenwriter and story editor, who graduated as a Journalist and has a Master’s Degree in History of the Americas.
+Venezuelan screenwriter and story editor.
 After working as a radio journalist and copywriter in her early days, she wrote and co-directed the Venezuelan feature film Dos de Trébol, which screened in theaters nationwide and in festivals in Miami, Sydney and New York.
 The film was awarded the People’s Choice Award during the Latin American and Caribbean Film Festival in 2014.
-Currently, she develops film and TV projects with the creative label Serious Ladies, as she makes her way into animation.
+After collaborating in Children of Las Brisas since 2015, she's developing two non-fiction projects with Invento, as she makes her way into animation.
 Her first animated short script, The Single Sock, was nominated at the NashFilm Fest in 2020.

 Andy Glynne is a double BAFTA Award winning filmmaker, producer and an author.
 Originally trained as a clinical psychologist, he is currently the Managing Director of Mosaic Films and is the Founding CEO of the Documentary Filmmakers Group – the UK’s national documentary organization.
 He is the former CEO of One World Media, and former Chairman of the European Documentary Network (EDN).
 Andy has directed and produced over 200 films for broadcasters and platforms both in the UK and overseas.